cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 * Users should check for malicious content when receiving CloudEvent data, not trusting the source whenever possible.

+### Conclusion

+Overall, CloudEvents has solid governance rules and management practices.
+These rules delineate procedures that prioritize security patching, with strict enforcement mechanisms.
+Clear articulation of goals and non-goals assists users in discerning the aspects they need to self-enforce.

+A notable challenge within the project revolves around the numerous SDKs developed by the CloudEvents SDK communities.
+Certain SDKs, particularly the newer ones, are susceptible to security vulnerabilities.
+While governance rules play a crucial role in ensuring continuous patching and monitoring, some SDKs have experienced vulnerabilities in the past, highlighting an ongoing concern.

 ### Recommendations

 As mentioned by CloudEvents, the maintainers of SDKs must release security